 The Greenlink Interconnector converter station

-A typical converter station layout
+Example of Greenlink converter station layout

 A tail station is a substation built adjacent to infrastructure such as a converter station and remote generation plant.
 Following consultation, EirGrid has confirmed that a tail station will need to be developed alongside the converter station in Ireland.
 We will now incorporate a tail station within the design to be assessed within the final planning application in Ireland.